 - The SAN is called ‘pacemaker’, it initiates and maintains the heart’s rhythmic activity.
 It can generate 70-75 action potentials per minute

-- Arteries and veins are together called blood vessels, which transport blood to various parts of the body
+- Arteries and veins are together called blood vessels, which transport blood to various parts of the body and bring back to the heart

 - Arteries and veins are made up of three layers